ambit-tsai/object-defineproperty-ie/README.md

 #### Notice
 1. In IE8, program will use native method `defineProperty` or `getOwnPropertyDescriptor` for `Element` object, `doucment` and `window`
 1. In other case, `defineProperty` will return a new VB object
+1. For VB object, it will not create new VB object when modifying the existing descriptor
 1. VB object can't add or delete properties freely
 1. VB object doesn't have `[[Prototype]]` or `__proto__`
 1. The property name of VB object can't contain special character `]`